Wall Street sees little respite to Qualcomm's smartphone gloom

 At least 14 brokerages lowered their price targets on the largest maker of smartphone chips on Thursday after it gave a forecast $2 billion below market estimates and said it had extra inventory that could take half a year to clear.

-Shares, which have already lost more than a third of their value so far in 2022, were down nearly 8% before the bell.
+Qualcommshares, which have already lost more than a third of their value this year, fell 6.6% in afternoon trading.

 "We believe a weak market, and even a potential inventory correction was likely not entirely unexpected, though the magnitude is probably worse than what some might have had in mind," analysts at Bernstein wrote in a note.